rollerworks/search/doc/metadata.rst

         'Acme\User\Model' => 'src/Acme/User/Resources/Rollerworks/Search/',
     ));

-    // You'd properly want to add one of the provided caches before
+    // You'd properly want to use one of the provided caches
-    // other drivers.
     // See: https://github.com/schmittjoh/metadata/tree/master/src/Metadata/Cache

     $driver = new DriverChain(array(